 }This means the text size changes based on the screen width but always stays within a set minimum and maximum size.

-Subtle animations, like changing font weight on hover or scrolling, can enhance engagement.
-Use CSS transitions to make animations smooth without distracting or interrupting the user experience.
+Subtle animations, such as changing font weight on hover or on scroll, can enhance engagement.
+Use CSS transitions to create smooth animations without distracting or interrupting the user experience.

 h2 {